An Oakland for All of Us

 Partnering with constituents like you, I will bring people together to create comprehensive solutions to root problems so that we can be an Oakland for all of us.

-Over the past few months, my campaign has knocked on thousands of doors asking District 2 neighbors about their concerns and their vision for Oakland.
+Between April and June, my campaign knocked on thousands of doors asking District 2 neighbors about their concerns and their vision for Oakland.
 This platform is the product of hundreds of conversations in people’s homes, in our neighborhoods, at farmers markets and City events, and with organizations that serve our communities every day.
 I look forward to working on these issues with you to advance our vision for Oakland.

 Oakland’s housing crisis is out of control and we need experienced, compassionate leadership that recognizes housing is a human right.
 The need to improve and increase affordable housing and provide options for the growing homeless population requires a champion who can bring residents, developers, and housing advocates together—and collaborate with the county and state—for win-win solutions.